If you’re thinking about going to Las Vegas in December, we’ve got you covered. We provide you with everything you need to know about

 4. Bellagio Conservatory Winter Display

 If you’re in Vegas in December, the 14,000-square-foot Bellagio Conservatory’s winter holiday exhibit is a must-see.
-It’s an absolutely spectacular festive winter sight.
+We always visit this place during the season, as it’s an absolutely spectacular festive winter sight.

 Every year, the garden is decorated with thousands of sparkling lights, over 28,000 poinsettias, and a magnificently decorated 40-foot-tall Christmas tree.